-The 2021 NFL regular season will end at the new years eve.
-The Wild Card playoff round for each conference is scheduled to start of January 8–9, 2022.
-The winner will face in the divisional round playoff games started for January 15–16.
+The 2023-24 NFL regular season will end on Sunday, January 7, 2024.
+The Wild Card playoff round for each conference is scheduled to start on January 13, 2024.
+The winners will face in the divisional round playoff games starting on Saturday, January 20, 2023.

 When the NFL started in 1920, the league had no playoff system or even a championship game.
 The league’s championship was awarded by a vote of team owners.
 From 1924 to 1932, the team with the highest winning percentage has voted the champion.
 At that point, NFL teams each played different numbers of games.
 Simply awarding the title to the team with the most wins was not sufficient.